Elisha: Anointing

-Elisha's story is related in the Books of Kings (Second Scroll, chapters 2-14) in the Hebrew Bible (part of the Nevi'im).
-According to this story, he was a prophet and a wonder-worker of the Kingdom of Israel who was active during the reign of Joram, Jehu, Jehoahaz, and Jehoash (Joash).
+Elisha's story is related in the Books of Kings (Second Scroll, chapters 2–14) in the Hebrew Bible (part of the Nevi'im).
+According to this story, he was a prophet and a wonder-worker of the Kingdom of Israel who was active during the reigns of Joram, Jehu, Jehoahaz, and Jehoash (Joash).
 Elisha was the son of Shaphat, a wealthy land-owner of Abel-meholah; he became the attendant and disciple of Elijah.

 His name first occurs in chapter 19 of the Books of Kings in the command given to Elijah to anoint him as his successor.
 After learning in the cave on Mount Horeb, that Elisha, the son of Shaphat, had been selected by Yahweh as his successor in the prophetic office, Elijah set out to find him.
-On his way from Mount Horeb to Damascus, Elijah found Elisha "one of them that was plowing with twelve yokes of oxen".
+On his way from Mount Horeb to Damascus, Elijah found Elisha ploughing with twelve yokes of oxen.
 Elijah went over to him, threw his mantle over Elisha's shoulders, investing him with the prophetic office.
 Elisha delayed only long enough to kill the yoke of oxen, whose flesh he boiled with the wood of his plough.
 After he had shared this farewell repast with his father, mother, and friends, the newly chosen prophet "went after Elijah, and ministered unto him".
-Elisha became Elijah's close attendant until Elijah was taken up into heaven.
-During all these years we hear nothing of Elisha except in connection with the closing scenes of Elijah's life.
+Elisha became Elijah's close attendant until Elijah entered heaven alive, although no details of Elisha are given during those years.